BetsaMe/Meme_generator_React/README.md

-# Meme generator app in React
+# Meme generator app in React.

 This meme generator app is part of the free React course at Scrimba. https://scrimba.com/learn/learnreact